LosFaul/Lua-snippets/README.md

 # Lua snippets

-Use them however you want, i don't take warranty or any responsibilities
+use them however you want, no warranty

 ¯\\\_(ツ)\_/¯